tournepivoine/shinpokered-fr/README.md

   - Trainer battle prize money uses 3 bytes instead of 2, lifting the 9999 cap on winnings
   - Adjusted daycare to allow exp values over $500000
   - Allow up to 8 digits when displaying experience on the status screen
-  - Streamlined how the ghost marowak battle is triggered (now allows for non-ghost marowaks in pokemon tower)
-  - Special damage effect now uses 2 bytes for damage instead of 1
-  - Fixed Psywave underflow/overflow with levels of 0, 1, and above 170
   - Pokemon can now learn more than 1 more per level
   - The 1.5x EXP boost function now has overflow protection
   - EXP Gained can now print up to five digits instead of four